mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 transparency of communication when using any kind of communication tool.
 Communication that happens via direct messages between two people is invisible to everyone else, although it might actually be relevant to others as well.
-As a rule of thumb, we recommend keeping everything in public channels until the topic is strictly confidential or private in nature.
+As a rule of thumb, we recommend keeping everything in public channels unless the topic is strictly confidential or private in nature.

 Although the information in public channels will be accessible to everyone, it